Service Definitions

 inject: true

-By default, inject is only activated for presenters.
+By default, inject mode is enabled only for presenters.

 Service Modifications

-The DI container contains many services added either by built-in or user extensions.
-You can modify the definitions of these services directly in the configuration.
-For instance, you can change the class of the application.application service, which is conventionally Nette\Application\Application, to something else:
+The DI container holds numerous services added via built-in or user extensions.
+You can modify the definitions of these existing services directly in the configuration.
+For example, you can change the class for the application.application service, which defaults to Nette\Application\Application, to a different one:

 services: